+Three months en ded

-Year ended March 31,
+Year ended March 31, June 30,

-2016 2017
+2016 2017 2017

-Trade payables turnover days (1) 70 73
+Trade payables turnover days (1) 70 73 74

-1. Trade payables turnover days were calculated based on the averaged of the opening and closing trade payables divided by direct cost for the relevant year multiplied by 365
+Trade payables turnover days were calculated based on the averaged of the opening and closing trade payables divided by direct cost for the relevant year multiplied by 365; trade payables turnover days for the three months ended June 30, 2017 were calculated based on the averaged of the opening and closing trade payables divided by direct cost for the relevant period multiplied by 91

-Our trade payables turnover days remained stable at 70 days as at March 31, 2016 and 73 days as at March 31, 2017.
+Our trade payables turnover days remained stable at 70 days for the year ended March 31, 2016, 73 days for the year ended March 31, 2017 and 74 days for the three months ended June 30, 2017.

-For details of our trade payables, see Note 18 to the accountant's report included in Appendix I to this document.
+For details of our trade payables, please see Note 19 to the accountant's report included in Appendix I to this prospectus.

-Up to June 30, 2017, we have settled trade payables of HK\$22.0 million after the Track Record Period.
+As at the Latest Practicable Date, we have settled trade payables of approximately HK\$27.7 million or 50.5% of the trade payables as at June 30, 2017 after the Track Record Period.